skint007Labs/PSSharprompt/README.md

 You can also install the module from the GitHub repository by downloading the latest release.

+> [!NOTE]
-*Note: You will need to include the Sharprompt.dll in the same directory as the module dll.*
+> You will need to include the Sharprompt.dll in the same directory as the module dll.*

 ```powershell
 Import-Module .\PSSharprompt.dll
 ```